Fees

 Meet & Greet to see if we are a good fit.

-* Nature-Based Therapy sessions take place in Seal Bay Nature Park.
+Nature-Based Therapy sessions take place in Seal Bay Nature Park or Kin Beach.
+Find more practical information about nature-based sessions at this location here.
 I can also meet you at a location of your preference, for which I may need to add $0.70 gas mileage depending on the location we agree upon.

 Presentation/Workshop/Training